ChameleonCloud/docs/source/getting-started/index.rst

 Reserving a Node
 ================

-First, a node need to be reserved.
+First, we need to reserve a node for our use.
 Chameleon provides bare-metal access to nodes.
-When you create a reservation for one or more nodes, only you and the users of your project will be able to use those nodes for the time specified.
-For this tutorial, a single day reservation for a compute node will be created.
-The compute nodes are the most common types available on Chameleon.
+When you create a reservation for one or more nodes, only you and users on your project will be able to use those nodes for the time specified.
+We will create a single day reservation for a compute node, which are the most common types of nodes available on Chameleon.

 #.
 In the sidebar, click *Reservations*, then click *Leases*
 #.
 Click on the *+ Create Lease* button in the toolbar